SergioEstevao11/FEUP-PRI/src/queries/queries.md

 ### 4.

-A researcher that wants to try some new approaches on their work.
+A researcher that wants to try some new approaches to their work.

 Query:
 ```